medkhabt/guitar_bend_trainer/README.md

 ![Compare freqencies](experiments/pitch_freq_plot_zcr.png)

  But still the results are not promessing.
 So using ZCR is not really viable for me.

+## Directions and Questions

+- Do i need to detect the harmonics?
+Do they have a role in affecting the feeling of a bend ?
+- variying the sampling rate, depending on the instrument ( each instrument has a max frequency that can generate ), or can we have less consuming method to define roughly the freq range of the wavesound so we can decrease the sampling rate for more speed and more 'accuracy' ?
+- Test if low frequency can be detected with better frequency.

 # References
 [1] R. G. Amado and J. V. Filho, "Pitch detection algorithms based on zero-cross rate and autocorrelation function for musical notes," 2008 International Conference on Audio, Language and Image Processing, Shanghai, China, 2008, pp. 449-454, doi: 10.1109/ICALIP.2008.4590188.